Optimal Placement of Distributed Energy Storage in Power Networks: Partial results on specific network topologies

-Moreover, if $\mingcf \geq f_{\min}$, then $p_*(\gc,f_{12}, h) = p_*(f_{\min},f_{\min}, h)$. \end{proposition} We interpret this result as follows.
+We interpret this result as follows.
 If either the line flow limit $f_{12} < f_{\min}$ or the generation capacity $\gc < f_{\min}$, the load cannot be satisfied.
-Notice that $f_{min}$ for $h>0$ is no more than $f_{min}$ for $h=0$.
-Thus, storage can be used to reduce the cost of operation avoiding transmission upgrades and generation capacity expansion \cite{denholm09}.
-Interestingly, for $f_{12} \geq f_{\min}$ and $\gc \geq f_{\min}$, the optimal cost of operation does not depend on the specific values of $f_{12}$ and $\gc$.
-From transmission or distribution planning perspective, investment in line and generation capacities over $f_{\min}$ do not reduce the cost of operation.
-We provide an illustrative example at the end of this section.
+Notice that $f_{min}$ is non-increasing in $h$; this suggests that storage can play a role in avoiding transmission upgrades when dealing with lowering generation costs \cite{denholm09}.
+However, when $f_{12} \geq f_{\min}$ and $\gc \geq f_{\min}$, the optimal cost of operation does not depend on the specific values of $f_{12}$ and $\gc$.
+Thus, investing in line limits and generation capacities over $f_{\min}$ do not reduce the cost of operation.
+The behavior of $p^*(\gc,f_{12}, h)$ as a function of $f_{12}$ is illustrated in Figure \ref{fig:sample.f}.